ablaom/MachineLearningInJulia2020/README.md

 ### 1. Plug-and-play

-Recommended for users with little Julia experience or users having problems with the other options.
+Only recommended for users with little Julia experience or users having problems with the other options.

 Use this option if you have neither run Julia/Juptyer notebook on your